mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 ms.date: 03/13/2025
 ---

-# Seismic Content Microsoft Graph connector (Preview)
+# Seismic Content Microsoft Graph connector (preview)

 The Seismic Content Microsoft Graph connector allows your organization to index content from Seismic.
 After you configure the connector, end users can search for this content from Seismic in Microsoft Copilot and any Microsoft Search client.